title

 can also click the DONATE button at the top of every page!)

 Every month, Poster House in NYC offers virtual Vibrant Verbal Description Tours via Zoom specifically for community members who are blind or have low vision.
 Their tours allow you intimate access to the items in their current shows and permanent collection.
-The next tour will be February 21st from 4pm-5pm: New Orleans Travel Posters.
-Please email [email protected] or call (914) 295-2387 to sign up for either event.
-You will be emailed poster images for reference as well as information about accessing Zoom the morning of the virtual tour.
-(Posted Jan 31)
+The next tour will be August 8th from 4-5pm: Concert Posters.
+This free event will be held over zoom.
+To RSVP for this event, visitors can email [email protected] or call 914-295-2387.
+You will be emailed poster images for reference as well as information about accessing Zoom the day of the virtual tour.
+(Posted Aug 1)

 If you have the opportunity to promote audio description locally to an